GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 This tutorial requires Elixir 1.4 and Phoenix 1.3 or later.
 It assumes you are already familiar with basic Phoenix web development.
-For simplicity, the tutorial app will not use Ecto or connect to a SQL database, but you can extend it to connect to Google Cloud SQL or any other database service.
+For simplicity, the tutorial app does not use Ecto or connect to a SQL database, but you can extend it to connect to Google Cloud SQL or any other database service.

 ## Before you begin